Skip to Content

 While these days we have typical, run-of-the-mill OTC remedies available at every store, oregano can still be used to help boost your immune system and digestive function just through regular use in food and tea forms.

-In addition to these more common applications, oregano can also be used in oil form (most commonly sold as essential oils) to treat skin ailments, but should never be applied without dilution with another “buffer” oil, such as coconut, grapeseed, or vitamin e oil, as pure oregano is strong enough to cause some irritation and possibly hives in those with severe allergies.
+In addition to these more common applications, it can also be used in oil form (most commonly sold as essential oils) to treat skin ailments, but should never be applied without dilution with another “buffer” oil, such as coconut, grapeseed, or vitamin e oil, as pure oreganos are strong enough to cause some irritation and possibly hives in those with severe allergies.

-Oregano has some other great benefits including delivering your daily doses of vitamins from dark leafy greens, such as vitamins k and c, but you should always consult your doctor before trying or supplementing with an herbal treatment like oregano.
+Oregano has some other great benefits, including delivering your daily doses of vitamins from dark leafy greens, such as vitamins k and c, but you should always consult your doctor before trying or supplementing with an herbal treatment like this herb.

-Oregano can also be used in many types of Eastern medicine.
-In homeopathic medicine, oregano is considered a “warming” herb, which can be used to fight off “cold” imbalances such as the flu, pneumonia, and nausea.
+It can also be used in many types of Eastern medicine.
+In homeopathic medicine, it is considered a “warming” herb, which can be used to fight off “cold” imbalances such as the flu, pneumonia, and nausea.

-Similarly, oregano has been said to help promote blood flow to the brain, improve blood pressure, and help control type II diabetes in early onset.
-There are countless uses for oregano in medicine, but you can always ask a homeopathic doctor or other specialist in herbal medicine who can help to decide how much you should take, how you should use it, and when it’s best to take.
+Similarly, the herb has been said to help promote blood flow to the brain, improve blood pressure, and help control type II diabetes in early onset.
+There are countless uses for the herb in medicine, but you can always ask a homeopathic doctor or other specialist in herbal medicine who can help you decide how much you should take, how you should use it, and when it’s best to take.

 Best Oregano Plant For Cooking

-While different types of oregano work well for different cuisines, there’s always a couple that stand out the most.
-The most commonly used and cherished variety of oregano for cooking is hands down the classic
+While different types of oregano work well for different cuisines, a couple always stands out the most.
+The most commonly used and cherished variety for cooking is, hands down, the classic

-Greek oregano, which is mass produced and sold as dried seasoning, in blends with other herbs, and as a live plant to keep in your kitchen.
+Greek oregano is mass-produced and sold as a dried seasoning, in blends with other herbs, and as a live plant to keep in your kitchen.
 This lively herb lends a strong flavor to most meals and can be detected even in acidic sauces such as tomato and basil-based sauces.

-Greek oregano may be the best all-purpose type for cooking, but sweet marjoram is also a seriously delicious herb that can be used for lighter meals, such as those with chicken, turkey, and pork.
-It also works fantastically in most veggie stir-frys and roasts, and does well mixed in with other herbs for ground meat recipes.
+Greek varieties may be the best all-purpose type for cooking, but sweet marjoram is also a seriously delicious herb that can be used for lighter meals, such as those with chicken, turkey, and pork.
+It also works fantastically in most veggie stir-fry and roasts and does well mixed in with other herbs for ground meat recipes.

 Are All Varieties Of Oregano Edible?